wp-plugins/51degreesmobi/README.txt

 * You should see the value "TRUE" or "FALSE".
 * Use the $_51D variable as expected.

-2. To update Premium:

-* Place your update license in the Wordpress root directory.
-* Go into the Dashboard and go to Settings > 51Degrees.mobi
-* Click "Update".

 == Frequently Asked Questions ==